 Penalties for simple assault convictions can include fines, restitution, jail time, mandatory anger management classes, probation, parole and the loss of the right to own or possess a firearm.
 Simple assault is usually charged as a disorderly persons offense.

 Aggravated assault takes into consideration the attacker’s intent toward the victim and the severity of the victim’s injuries.
 You may be charged with aggravated assault if:

-- The victim suffered serious or permanent bodily injury.
+- The victim suffered serious bodily injury.

 - The assault was committed with the intent of serious physical injury or harm.

 - The assault involved the use or threat of a deadly weapon such as a firearm or knife.